1996

 (The Bottom Line (rainy day) - with friendly permission of © Paolo Gobbo

-The band's statement first was quite simple:
+The band's statement was quite simple at first:

 "As you may know, Dave accidentally overdosed on drugs in Los Angeles on May